Angel Eyes (Love and Theft song)

 "Angel Eyes" is a song recorded by American country music duo Love and Theft.
 Eric Gunderson, one-half of the duo, co-wrote it with Jeff Coplan and Eric Paslay.
 The song was released in November 2011 as the band's first single without group member Brian Bandas, and the first from their self-titled album.
-It also became their second Top 10 single and first number one hit on the U.S. Billboard Hot Country Songs chart.
+It also became their second Top 10 single and their first and only number one hit on the U.S. Billboard Hot Country Songs chart.